-The celebration is a public event in which the participant addresses his or her Regional Group, guests, and a representative of the Leadership faculty (usually his or her advisor).
+The celebration is a public event in which the participant addresses his or her regional learning group, guests, and a representative of the Leadership faculty (usually his or her advisor).
 The celebration is:

-- The final event in the participant's leadership-program journey. - A reflective presentation of insights of growth and discovery gained during the journey. - Scheduled as part of a regular regional-group meeting within 30 days after the successful portfolio presentation or dissertation defense, whichever is later.
-Typically, the participant's advisor attends the regional-group meeting and officiates at the celebration presentation.
+- The final event in the participant's leadership-program journey. - A reflective presentation of insights of growth and discovery gained during the journey. - Scheduled as part of a regular regional learning group meeting within 30 days after the successful portfolio presentation or dissertation defense, whichever is later.
+Typically, the participant's advisor attends the regional learning group meeting and officiates at the celebration presentation.

-The Role of the Regional Group
+The Role of the Regional Learning Group

-The Regional Group has an active responsibility in the portfolio development and assessment process.
+The regional learning group has an active responsibility in the portfolio development and assessment process.
 Based on the principles of Kolb's learning cycle (Kolb, 1984) the group assesses the quality of the documentation of competency for any of the required competencies and provides feedback in an effort to strengthen the development and documentation of competency in each area.
 Learning to evaluate and give feedback for another person's competency is at the heart of the learning activities.
 Some peer response starters may be:

-- This artifact helps me understand . . . - A question in my mind is . . .

-- I find this artifact particularly meaningful because . . . - This artifact extends and clarifies my own understanding of . . . - Help me understand how you have linked the experiences documented here to a knowledge base. - These artifacts demonstrate competency at a level because . . . - The theoretical foundations for this competency are unclear to me because . . . - This reflection illustrates how you have applied new insights by ...
+- This artifact helps me understand . . . - A question in my mind is . . . - I find this artifact particularly meaningful because . . . - This artifact extends and clarifies my own understanding of . . . - Help me understand how you have linked the experiences documented here to a knowledge base. - These artifacts demonstrate competency at a level because . . . - The theoretical foundations for this competency are unclear to me because . . . - This reflection illustrates how you have applied new insights by . . .

-When giving feedback to each other the Regional Groups should use the rubrics for the evaluation of competencies, reflection papers, and the portfolio in general which are included in Appendix B.
+When giving feedback to each other, the regional learning groups should use the rubrics for competencies and reflection paper evaluation which are included in Appendix B.